Imaging reionization's last phases with I-front Lyman-$\alpha$ emissions: Methods

 \subsection{Radiative transfer simulations of reionization}

-Our models are based on simulations of reionization run with FlexRT, the ray tracing RT code of Refs. \cite{cain_short_2021, 2024MNRAS.531.1951C}.
-We refer the reader to these papers and an imminent code paper for more details and a battery of validation tests (Cain \& D'Aloisio in prep.).
+Our models are based on simulations of reionization run with FlexRT, the ray tracing RT code of Ref. \cite{2024arXiv240904521C} (see also \cite{cain_short_2021, 2024MNRAS.531.1951C}).
+Ref. \cite{2024arXiv240904521C} contains a detailed code description as well as a battery of validation tests.
 We use FlexRT reionization simulations to construct mock sight lines containing neutral islands that are reasonably accurate in shape and size, and bounded by I-fronts moving at accurate speeds.
 The Ly$\alpha$ fluxes from the I-fronts are then assigned in post-processing using the efficiency tables of Paper I.

 FlexRT uses an adaptive ray tracing scheme on a uniform grid based on HealPix\footnote{\url{https://healpix.sourceforge.io}}, similar in spirit to the method described in Ref. \cite{2002MNRAS.330L..53A} and implemented in \cite{2007ApJ...671....1T}.
 The simulations were run in a cubic periodic volume with side $L=40~h^{-1}$cMpc and a uniform RT grid with $N=400^3$ cells, with cell size $\Delta x_{\rm cell} = 0.1~h^{-1}$cMpc.
 These choices strike a balance between providing reasonable models of the large-scale shapes and sizes of neutral islands while at the same time allowing us to resolve small-scale features of the I-fronts bounding the islands.
 The RT simulations were run in post-processing on cosmological density fields extracted from an Eulerian hydrodynamics simulation run with the code of \cite{2004NewA....9..443T} at the same resolution as our RT grid.
 We saved density fields in snapshots spaced 10 Myr apart from $z=12-5.4$.
 Dark matter halos were identified with the same cadence using a spherical over-density criterion (see \cite{2015ApJ...813...54T} for more details).
 Galaxies were populated using an abundance matching scheme described in \cite{2024MNRAS.531.1951C}.
 (Below, we will describe our model for the ionizing output of the galaxies.)